All Episodes

 Imagine that being the leverage that is used to flip you over a guy's back.

-And so what happens is it it literally rips the shoulder structure apart and you bleed out inside because you tear all of those arteries and veins that are up in the throat.
+And so what happens is it literally rips the shoulder structure apart and you bleed out inside because you tear all of those arteries and veins that are up in the throat.

 And you die very quickly.

-Uh there were people that died slowly that they would do the the training and and receive the blow when it was done badly, uh, and they would die maybe four or five or six hours later.
+There were people that died slowly, that they would do the training and receive the blow and it was done badly.

-And it became something of a of an issue, and then there was um uh you know, a bunch of uh Aikido guys got together and they worked out this new method of teaching Shihonagi.
+And then there was a, you know, a bunch of Aikido guys got together and they worked out this new method of teaching Shihonage.

 And we go to this very, very, very gentle.